This recipe is an invention.

-The inspiration for the corn came from Batali’s visit to Mexico where he saw street vendors poaching ears of corn and then “painting” them with mayonnaise, dusting them with chili flakes and grated queso fresco (fresh cheese), and then squeezing lime juice all over them.
-He then clearly states, “they do not do this in Italy, but this is what they might do.”
+It’s corn-on-the-cob, the way Italians might make it.
+The inspiration comes from Mexico where street vendors poach ears of corn and then paint them with mayonnaise, dusting them with chili flakes and grated fresh cheese before squirting lime juice over them.

+I’ve done this dozens of times because it is so delicious.
 Try it.
-It’s very different from the usual butter and salt treatment we’re all familiar with, but it’s a welcome change.
+It’s very different from the usual butter and salt treatment we’re all familiar with, but it’s a welcome change and probably healthier.

 - 6 ears of corn, shucked